Date: 21st June 2022

 Learners will receive a deep dive into the formal legislative process in the UK moving through the different stages including formal introductions, second readings, committee stage, the role of the Lords, amendments, and Royal Assent.
 This course will also explore how the legislative process varies in the devolved administrations, and what powers are devolved.
-The session will focus on the experiences of our three keynote speakers, providing learners with a unique insight into the realities of the UK Parliamentary process.
+The session will focus on the experiences of our keynote speaker, providing learners with a unique insight into the realities of the UK Parliamentary process.

 - Lord Peter Lilley, Member of the House of Lords & former Shadow Chancellor of the Exchequer